FIVE Health Conditions preventing You from Being an Ideal Candidate for Bariatric Surgery

 Due to the potential risks and serious complications that may occur during or after bariatric surgery, these weight loss surgery procedures are NOT applicable to everyone, despite their many benefits.

-Let’s look at some of the health conditions that may make you an UNSUITABLE candidate for Bariatric Surgery options.
+Let’s look at some of the health conditions that may make you a LESS IDEAL candidate for Bariatric Surgery options.

-1. Risk of Blood Clots and Bariatric Gastric Surgery
+1. High Risk of Blood Clots and Bariatric Gastric Surgery

 Risk of blood clots may be elevated for obese patients who undertake Gastric Sleeve and other Weight loss surgery procedures.
 You need to understand – and minimise – your risks.